 - The Association for Learning Providers in Hampshire and The Isle of Wight lists the apprenticeship training providers locally

+There are apprenticeships available in a variety of sectors, with more being developed all the time.
+There are over 340 different apprenticeships available across a range of levels.
 Training is on the job and can involve day release to College, University or a training provider.
-Assessment happens on the job.
+Assessment also happens on the job.
 Progression opportunities can be within the same company or moving on to another – local, national or even international.
-Is an apprenticeship right for you? ask yourself:
+You can even get a full degree by doing an apprenticeship.

 Find out more at apprenticeships.gov.uk

 If you want to find an apprenticeship in Southampton, scroll to the bottom of the page or click here to see the full list of current vacancies.
 Alternatively, you can also see which organisations and colleges in Southampton offer apprenticeships in the sector you’re interested in by using our Partnership Information page.

 Degree apprenticeships provide an opportunity to gain a full bachelor’s degree (Level 6) or master’s degree (Level 7) but without tuition fees.

 Designed in partnership with employers, part-time study takes place at a university or college, with the rest of your time being with your employer.

 Degree Apprenticeships take between three to six years to complete depending on what level apprenticeship you are doing.

 Degree apprenticeships are still quite a new scheme, so there are a limited number of vacancies.
 However, it is expected that the number of vacancies will increase over the next few years.

 What are the benefits of degree apprenticeships?